Gia Corley: San Diego Wave

 The NWSL's San Diego Wave FC announced on 15 January 2025, that they had signed Corley on a two-year contract, transferring from Hoffenheim for an undisclosed fee.
 She made her NWSL debut on 16 March 2025, scoring five minutes into a season-opening 1–1 draw against Angel City FC.
 In the following match, Corley scored another goal and recorded her first Wave assist in a 3–2 win over the Utah Royals.
 She became only the sixth player in NWSL history to score in her first two club appearances and was subsequently named the NWSL Player of the Week.
 At the conclusion of March, Corley was named to the NWSL Team of the Month for her efforts.
 On 25 May, Corley assisted Adriana Leon in a 5–2 win over the North Carolina Courage.
 Corley's assist, her first ever with San Diego, also helped the Wave set a club record for the most goals scored in a single match and extend their unbeaten streak to six games.
 She ended up making 24 regular season appearances in her first season with the Wave as San Diego finished in sixth place.
 She started and played all 90 minutes of regulation time of the Wave's quarterfinal defeat to the Portland Thorns on 9 November.

+In January 2026, Corley agreed to re-sign with the Wave through 2027; her original contract had been set to expire at the end of 2026.